 Configuring a Profile

 The Kanister Blueprints provided use object storage to manage data artifacts.
-To make this storage accessible to Kanister Blueprints, you need to first configure a Kanister Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
+To make this storage accessible to Kanister Blueprints, you need to first configure a Location Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
 Specifying a Location profile is required when executing any actions or defining any policies for the application.